eyed brown

 The antenna and club are striped black and white.
 The antenna club has an orange tip.

-In southern Minnesota (Freeborn, Faribault, and Watonwan counties) there is a dark variant called smokey eyed brown (Satyrodes eurydice fumosa).
+In southern Minnesota (Freeborn, Faribault, and Watonwan counties) there is a dark variant called smokey eyed brown (Lethe eurydice fumosa).
 They are noticeably darker: seen from above the forewing has five eyespots instead of four; seen from below it has six eyespots instead of five.
 The Nature Conservancy gives this variant a Global Rank of 3, “vulnerable to extirpation or extinction, 21–100 known occurrences.”

-Similar
+Similar Species

 Appalachian brown (Lethe appalachia) has forewing eyespots of unequal intensity.
 The underside of the hindwing has a straight basal line with no indentation between the second and third veins.
 It is found in moist woodlands near wetlands.